aaronfrost/extensions/README.md

 ## Playback Fast AF

-Change YoutubeTV playback speed to 10x by pressing "A" key.
+Change YoutubeTV, Netflix, and Youtube playback speed to 10x by pressing "A" key.
 Release "A" key to resume normal play.
 Makes watching Football games easier.